wjunwei2001/LLM_Biohackers/README.md

 The output of the discriminator is a single number between 0 and 1, which can be interpreted as the probability of the input image being real i.e. picked from the original dataset.
 Since the discriminator is a binary classification model, the binary cross entropy loss function is used to quantify how well it is able to differentiate between real and generated images.

 GANs are extremely sensitive to hyperparameters, activation functions and regularization.
 Notably, we have tied down the to the following parameters to reach the current best model
-- beta value
+- beta value (0.9)
-- learning rate
+- learning rate (0.00005)
-- epochs ran
+- epochs ran (300-1000)
-- loss function
+- loss function (binary_cross_entropy)

 ### Running the GAN training script
-Define the hyperparameters of your choice before running the 1st `trainGAN.ipynb`.
+Define the hyperparameters of your choice before running the 1st cell in `trainGAN.ipynb`.
 Batches of outputted sample images from the generator will be saved in the "generated" folder for user monitoring of the model.

 Once training job is done, run the 2nd and 3rd cells to obtain the graphical visualisation of the model training performance.
 Visualizing losses is quite useful for monitoring the training process.
 For GANs, we expect the generator's loss to reduce over time, without the discriminator's loss getting too high.